 Bill of Rights for Individuals with Guardians

-Because guardianship is a broad restriction of rights, it is important that individuals under guardianship know what rights they keep, such as due process under the law.
+Guardianship is a broad restriction of rights and it is important that individuals under guardianship know what rights they keep; such as due process under the law.
 The Texas Probate Code states that individuals under a guardianship have “all rights, benefits, responsibilities, and privileges granted by the Constitution, and state and federal law, except where lawfully restricted.”
 However, the code does not indicate what rights are retained.
-The Guardianship and Supported Decision-Making Workgroup has developed a list of 24 recommended rights.
+The Guardianship and Supported Decision-Making Workgroup have developed a list of 24 recommended rights.
 These include the right to live, work and play in the most integrated setting; to visit with people of their choice; and to appear before the court to express their preferences or concerns.

 Supported Decision-Making Agreement